Tropical house: Characteristics

-Tropical house is a derivation of deep house music characterized by its relaxed and island-inspired melodies which give off a "Caribbean, beach-party vibe.”
+Tropical house is a derivation of deep house music characterized by its relaxed and island-inspired melodies, which give off a "Caribbean, beach-party vibe.”
 Like deep house, it features synthesized instrumentation and a four-on-the-floor beat at a tempo of 100 to 120 bpm, slower than average electronic music.
 The subgenre distinguishes itself through its use of airy synths, melodic rhythms, and tropical instruments, such as steel percussions, trumpets, saxophones, flutes, marimbas, or bongos.
 Tropical house does not rely heavily on the build-ups and drops seen in EDM, instead featuring calming melodies and soft vocals that are easy to listen to in any setting.
 It aims to create a laid-back atmosphere evoking the paradisical imagery of an island holiday, typically associated with the tropics.
 Producers frequently follow up the vocal delivery of the hook with an instrumental break highlighting the melody.
 Lyrically, songs often talk about happiness, love, relationships, break-ups, and sadness.

-While EDM happens mainly in clubs, tropical house is more associated with online platforms as well as outdoor festivals, beach parties and boat raves.
-Successful producers typically break through on SoundCloud or YouTube where their remixes of mainstream tracks in the tropical style can gather tens of millions of views before they are signed to a commercial label and start producing original singles in the genre.
+While EDM mainly happens in clubs, tropical house is more associated with online platforms and outdoor festivals, beach parties, and boat raves.
+Successful producers typically break through on SoundCloud or YouTube, where their remixes of mainstream tracks in the tropical style can gather tens of millions of views before they are signed to a commercial label and start producing original singles in the genre.